effectfully-ou/sketches/unordered-effects/README.md

 - `Unify` collects arguments in a deeply nested tuple and once heads match, calls `UnifyArgs`
 - `UnifyArgs` turns collected arguments into constraints

-The definition of `send` with better inference is this then:
+The definition of `send` with better type inference is this then:

 ```haskell
 sendFind :: (Find eff effs, eff `Member` effs) => eff a -> EffT effs m a